See how different Google algorithm updates impact your site's search performance:

 1. Check for drops in traffic from Google

 Note: If needed, you can disable displaying the updates on your project graph.
 Simply switch to Preferences > Events and disable the "Show search engine updates as events" checkbox.
+You can also add your own events manually: right-click on the Progress Graph and select Add event command from the menu.

 2. Check for drops in Google rankings